gunnkrub/Road-Api/README.md

-Rain API Server with Visualization Examples
+Road API Server with Visualization
 ===========================================

-An example project for RESTful API development using OpenAPI and Python.
-It contains a few examples for data visualization on a web browser.
+Used template from Rain API